Swimming lessons are back! We're delighted to have restarted our learn to swim programme at our centres in England.

 If your child needs a floatation device and goggles then please feel free to bring one.
 If they don’t have a floatation device, we’ve got some available to borrow.
 They are sanitised after every lesson.
 If your child wears water wings or uses a floatation pack then we’ll need your help on the poolside to put them on and take them off for the lesson.
 Remember, these devices will need to meet british standard.

 Make sure that your child arrives “pool ready”.
 This means coming with their costume or trunks underneath their comfy clothes or towel robe.
 Make sure you take all your child's personal belongings with you or if they’re available please use a locker.
 If your child is in our duckling classes, you will need to come “pool ready” too as you’ll need to be in the pool with your child.
 This will be a great opportunity to learn how to support and develop your child's skills in and outside of the class

 We’ll have a one way system around the pool areas so make sure that you follow our directional signage.
 Each stage will be clearly signposted so your child will know where to stand before their lessons.
 Please make sure that they know to use the markers to stay socially distanced in their lesson.

-If you want to come and watch, that’s great!
-Only one parent or guardian per family is allowed and make sure that you socially distance whilst spectating.
-Your local leisure centre might have limited capacity for spectators.
 If you have an older swimmer you will need to wait outside of the facilities, such as outside or in your car, but please don’t leave the facilities.
-For those with younger swimmers, you will need to wait in the designated area.
+For those with younger swimmers, you may need to wait in the designated area.